Veganism Statistics 2026 You Need To Know

 Can you count the health benefits of vegan food choices?
 Most of us know someone who has died from cancer.
 Could some have been saved?
 According to a WHO report on meat, incorporating plant foods into your diet could be the life-saving choice that makes all the difference.

-A Study in 2019 Revealed that Consuming Vegan Diets Decreases the Chance of Suffering From Heart Disease by 18-25%.
+A Study in 2019 revealed that Consuming Vegan Diets Decreases the Chance of Suffering From Heart Disease by 18-25%.
 (JAHA)

 Research showed that plant-based foods lower the risk of heart disease by 18-25%.
 Almost 700,000 died from heart disease in 2020.
 That was one in every five deaths.